 – Estate agents offering great attractive deals: when agents start calling you and suggesting good buys here or there instead of the other way around, it only shows they can be desperate because properties are not selling and they are not doing enough business.

 – High vacancy levels in commercial property: if there are lots of offices which are empty and plenty of unsold residential property that is a good sign to start buying up.
+If you’re buying a property in Canada, Calgarians get their modern furniture here.

 The opposite signs should scare the contrary investor away and show the market is topping up: